MA Screen & Film Production

 Final award: On completion of the course you will graduate with an award that reflects your specialist pathway, for example: MA Screen & Film Production (Camera & Lighting)

-A good Degree (normally 2.2 or above) in a creative industry-related subject or significant professional experience in the creative arts/industries.
+A good Degree (normally 2.2 or above) or considerable experience in a relevant field.

-All applicants will be subject to interview and a portfolio will also be requested for Recognition of Prior Learning (RPL).
+All applicants will be subject to interview and a portfolio may also be requested for Recognition of Prior Certified or Experiential Learning (RPCEL).

 English language requirements

-IELTS 6.0 overall, with 6.0 in writing and a minimum of 5.5 in other elements.
+IELTS 6.5 overall, with a minimum of 6.0 in other elements.

 Full-time (One year)